nfriend/ts-git/README.md

 A naïve implementation of [git](https://git-scm.com/), written in [TypeScript](https://www.typescriptlang.org/): http://ts-git.nathanfriend.io.
 Built to help me understand how git works under the hood.

+This implementation is heavily based on the excellent [Write yourself a Git!](https://wyag.thb.lt/#org94e7cd7) tutorial.

 Please don't actually use `ts-git` for anything serious :joy:.

 This repo contains the source the [`ts-git` library](./lib), the [`ts-git-cli` CLI wrapper](./cli), and the [`ts-git` demo app](./demo-app).